aniket486/parquet-format/Encodings.md

 For example, if the input was (1,2,3,4,5): the resulting encoding should behave as if the input was (1,2,3,4,5,0,0,0) and the two groups should be encoded back to back.

+### RLE-length Strings:

+Supported Types: STRING

+This encoding would be used instead of PLAIN for string pages.
+We can then also add DICTIONARY_RLE_LENGTH_STRING so that the dictionary is also encoded this way.

+For this encoding, we will take all the string lengths and encode them with RLE followed by the strings just concatenated back to back.
+The expected savings is from the cost of encoding the string lengths and possibly better compression in the string data (it is no longer interleaved with the lengths).

+For example, if the data was "Hello", "World", "Foobar", "ABCDEF", with plain encoding this is:

+5Hello5World6Foobar6ABCDEF.

+With the new encoding it is:

+RLE(2 5's), RLE(2 6's), HelloWorldFoobarABCDEF